3O years of the Carlyle Circle

 The University is custodian of some 60 kilometres of heritage material, curated by specialist staff across 45 different sites within the University and are used for teaching, research and by the wider public community.

 The Centre for Research Collections (CRC) in the University of Edinburgh’s Main Library offers a single point of access to collections for students, researchers and members of the public.
-The CRC facilitates a wide range of public exhibitions and events throughout the year.
+The CRC facilitates a wide range of temporary exhibitions in the Main Library, online exhibitions and events throughout the year.